 Custom domains

-Once you have a domain registered with a domain registrar, add the following DNS record on in your DNS editor:
+Once you have a domain registered with a domain registrar, create the following DNS records on in your DNS editor:

 Type | Name | Content | TTL |